 5. Learning Agents

-- Learning Element: This component processes new information, continuously updating the agent’s knowledge and decision-making strategies.
+- Learning Element: Processes new information, continuously updating the agent’s knowledge and decision-making strategies.

-- Critic: The critic evaluates the agent’s performance, providing feedback on how well it meets its goals.
+- Critic: Evaluates the agent’s performance, providing feedback on how well it meets its goals.

 - Performance Element: Based on the agent’s current knowledge and the critic’s feedback, this element selects actions for the agent to take in its environment.

-- Knowledge Representation: This component stores and organizes information about the environment and the agent itself, enabling efficient processing and decision-making.
+- Knowledge Representation: Stores and organizes information about the environment and the agent itself, enabling efficient processing and decision-making.

 Examples: